Italian Wedding Meatball Soup

 Step 1

 Form meatballs.
-In a bowl, combine all the meatball ingredients – the ground turkey and beef, bread crumbs, parmesan cheese, eggs, garlic, seasonings, and the cold water.
-Use your hands to form mini meatballs.
+In a bowl, combine all the meatball ingredients – the ground turkey and beef, bread crumbs, parmesan cheese, eggs, garlic, seasonings, and cold water.
+Use your hands to form between 44-50 mini meatballs.
 Place on a baking sheet.

 Step 2

-Dice veggies.
-Dice the carrots, celery, and onion.
+Chop veggies.
+Roughly chop the carrots, celery, and onion into relatively small pieces.
 Mince the garlic.

 Step 3